 I don’t know if it’s an official thing, but having anxiety in crowds is definitely a thing for me.
-I wouldn’t go so far as to say I have a “fear” of crowds – also called Enochlophobia, but I’ve never been a fan of large crowds, and it seems to be a bit worse as I’ve gotten older.
-Or perhaps it is worse since the world’s news has become closer to us and more in our faces.
-Maybe both.
-Since tend to have some low-level anxiety anyway, I usually have to talk myself into going someplace that includes crowds.
+I wouldn’t go so far as to say I have a “fear” of crowds – also called Enochlophobia, but I’ve never been a fan of large crowds.
+And I do think it’s worsened as I’ve gotten older.
+Or maybe it’s just worse because the world’s news has become closer to us and more in our faces.
+Maybe it’s both.
+Since I tend to have some low-level anxiety anyway, I usually have to talk myself into going someplace that includes crowds.
 So I have a few tips to try to control anxiety in crowds.

 Case in point

-As it turned out, the concert was eleven days after the October 1, 2017 Las Vegas concert massacre (tickets received long before though).
+As it turned out, the concert was eleven days after the October 1, 2017, Las Vegas concert massacre (tickets received long before that).
 After that event, rational or not, I was pretty iffy about going.
 However, generally not believing in “letting fear win”, and the odds of anything like that happening still being slim, I put it out of my mind.